 Armageddon is yet another high-risk ransomware infection discovered by S!Ri.
-Once infiltrated, Armageddon encrypts most of stored files using RSA-2048 encryption algorithm.
-However, unlike other ransomware infections Armageddon does not add any extension or rename files in other way.
-Once data is encrypted, Armageddon opens a pop-up window that contains a ransom-demanding message.
+Once infiltrated, Armageddon encrypts most stored files using the RSA-2048 encryption algorithm.
+Unlike other ransomware infections, however, it does not add an extension or rename files in any other way.
+Once data is encrypted, Armageddon opens a pop-up window that contains a ransom-demand message.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Armageddon shares many similarities with dozens of other ransomware infections, such as Html, Gerosan, Muslat.
-Almost every single one is designed to encrypt data so that developers could blackmail victims by offering paid recovery.
-Unfortunately, encryptions are typically performed using AES, RSA, and other similar cryptographies that generate unique decryption keys.
-Hence, if the virus is fully developed and has no bugs/flaws, restoring data manually (without developers interference) is impossible.
+Armageddon shares many similarities with dozens of other ransomware infections such as Html, Gerosan, and Muslat.
+Most encrypt data so that developers can blackmail victims by offering paid recovery of their files.
+Unfortunately, encryption is typically performed using AES, RSA, and other similar cryptographies that generate unique decryption keys.
+Therefore, if the virus is fully developed and has no bugs/flaws, restoring data manually (without developers' involvement) is impossible.
 Ransomware infections are one of the main reasons why you should maintain regular data backups.
-Just be sure to store them in remote servers or unplugged storage devices, since locally stored backups will be compromised together with regular data.
-Additionally, we advise you to have multiple backup copies stored in different locations, because there's always a chance that used server/storage device will be damaged.
+Ensure that you store them on remote servers or unplugged storage devices, since locally stored backups are compromised with regular data.
+Additionally, we advise you to have multiple backup copies stored in different locations, since there is always the chance that servers/storage devices can be damaged.

 How did ransomware infect my computer?

-The way developers proliferate Armageddon is currently unknown.
-However, infections of this type are often distributed using third party software download sources, email spam campaigns, trojans, and fake software updaters, as well as cracks.
-Peer-to-Peer (P2P) networks, freeware download websites, free file hosting websites, and other similar sources are used to present malicious executables as legitimate software.
-This way users get tricked into manual download/installation of malware.
-Spam campaigns also have similar pattern.
-Cyber criminals send thousands of deceptive emails that contain malicious attachments (links and/or files) and messages encouraging recipients to open.
-In order to create the impression of legitimacy and increase the chance of tricking recipients into opening, crooks often present malicious attachments as some important documents (e.g., invoices, bills, receipts, or similar).
-Trojans are malicious applications that stealthily infiltrate computers with the intention to download/install additional malware.
-Most of fake updaters infect computers by abusing outdated software's bugs/flaws or simply downloading and installing malware instead of the actual updates.
-Same goes for fake cracks.
-Instead of activating paid software for free, these tools inject high-risk infections into the system.
-In summary, the main reasons for computer infections are poor knowledge and reckless behavior.
+The way developers proliferate Armageddon is currently unknown, however, infections of this type are often distributed using third party software download sources, spam email campaigns, trojans, fake software updaters, and cracks.
+Peer-to-Peer (P2P) networks, freeware download websites, free file hosting websites, and other similar sources are also used to present malicious executables as legitimate software.
+In this way, users are tricked into manual download/installation of malware.
+Spam campaigns also have a similar pattern.
+Cyber criminals send thousands of deceptive emails that contain malicious attachments (links and/or files) and messages encouraging recipients to open them.
+To give the impression of legitimacy and increase the chance of tricking recipients into opening the files, criminals often present malicious attachments as important documents (e.g., invoices, bills, receipts or similar).
+Trojans are malicious applications that stealthily infiltrate computers to download/install additional malware.
+Most fake updaters infect computers by misusing outdated software bugs/flaws or simply downloading and installing malware rather than the updates.
+The same applies to fake 'cracks'.
+Rather than activating paid software free of charge, these tools inject high-risk infections into the system.
+In summary, the main reasons for computer infections are poor knowledge of these threats and careless behavior.